foodfight/showz/scripts/episode-45-lwrps.md

 * Is there a good cookbook that demonstrates the use of a definition?
 * What, if anything, changed about definitions in Chef 11?

+## General Questions / Topics

+* When should you not use an lwrp?
+* Can an lwrp be too flexible?
+* When is your lwrp too complex?
+* What are some examples of what not to do?

 Picks<a name="picks"></a>
 -----